upper waypoint

 In the next four weeks, Democrats — and more importantly, the approximately 4,700 DNC delegates responsible for nominating a candidate — must either coalesce behind someone or gather in Chicago on Aug.
 19 to undertake a public nominating process that could require multiple rounds of voting.

-The president’s decision thrusts Harris, 59, into what’s likely to be a bruising campaign against former President Trump less than three months before the November 5 election and with just weeks until the Democratic National Convention in Chicago, where the party will officially nominate its candidate.
-Trump’s team has reportedly been preparing for this possibility, and has conducted opposition research and polls on the vice president.
+The president’s decision thrusts Harris, 59, into what’s likely to be a bruising campaign against former President Trump less than three months before the Nov.
+5 election and with just weeks until the Democratic National Convention in Chicago, where the party will officially nominate its candidate.
+Trump’s team has reportedly been preparing for this possibility and has conducted opposition research and polls on the vice president.

 Harris, who was born in Oakland and spent her early years in Berkeley, would be just the second woman and the first person of Asian descent to be nominated for president by a major political party.

-The daughter of a Jamaican American father and Indian American mother, Harris began her political career as the elected district attorney of San Francisco and went on to serve as California’s attorney general and U.S. senator before running for president herself in the 2020 cycle.
+The daughter of a Jamaican American father and Indian American mother, Harris began her political career as the elected district attorney of San Francisco and served as California’s attorney general and U.S. senator before running for president herself in the 2020 cycle.

 Harris made a national name in the Senate during Trump’s first term as a sharp and exacting questioner who brought her prosecutorial skills to committee investigations and confirmation hearings.
 Perhaps most famously, she unnerved now-Supreme Court Justice Brett Kavanaugh during his 2018 confirmation, including with pointed questions about abortion rights.

-And as California’s attorney general, she made national headlines in over a decade for refusing to accept a settlement with banks over their predatory lending practices that helped drive the 2010 financial crisis.
+As California’s attorney general, she made national headlines for over a decade for refusing to accept a settlement with banks over their predatory lending practices, which helped drive the 2010 financial crisis.

 Harris had run on an anti-death penalty platform, but her swift decision not to file charges angered police and the murdered officer’s family, leading to a rebuke from Sen. Dianne Feinstein at the slain officer’s funeral.

-Now, she’ll be working to balance those credentials — woman of color, former law enforcement official — as she seeks to define herself more nationally in an election year that will likely be decided by a handful of swing voters in a few states.
+Now, she’ll be working to balance those credentials — a woman of color and former law enforcement official — as she seeks to define herself more nationally in an election year likely decided by a handful of swing voters in a few states.

 Even before Biden’s decision, Republicans were already sharpening their attacks on the vice president.
 Corrin Rankin, vice chair of the California Republican Party, previewed some of the GOP’s potential attacks on Harris at the Republican National Convention this week, accusing her of lying to the public about Biden’s health.

 “They had to have known.
 If people spent time with Joe Biden, they had to have known his condition, frankly.
-And just to keep lying and gaslighting Americans and just telling us that he’s okay,” she said.
+And just to keep lying and gaslighting Americans and just telling us that he’s OK,” she said.
 “Absolutely, she’s part of that.
-She’s come out several times and told us that he’s sharp and that he’s okay, just as sharp as he’s ever been.”
+She’s come out several times and told us that he’s sharp and that he’s OK, just as sharp as he’s ever been.”

 Sponsored